Introduction to Gaming and Simulation

 Network Design and Management

 Introduction to the techniques of network planning, selection and implementation.
 Focus on such issues as customer and system requirements; the review of current system constraints and performance; the modification and design of new networks; and the planning and implementation of system security requirements.
 Also covered are the various modeling techniques that can be used in the network system design process.
 Course work includes developing a detailed network design and preparing specific testing, security and management procedures.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): CIT372 and MIS350.
+3 Credits (3 Lecture) Prerequisite(s): CIT372 and MIS350.

 Advanced Database Management